Kajiih/rl_ai2thor/README.md

 # 🤖 AI2-THOR RL Benchmark

 AI2-THOR RL is a lightweight and widely customizable reinforcement learning environment based on [AI2-THOR](https://ai2thor.allenai.org/) environment simulation.
-It provides a rich set of predefined tasks and allows users to create custom tasks and settings for the environment.
-The environment supports both continuous and discrete action spaces, and provides various observation modalities such as 1st or 3rd person RGB images, depth maps, and instance segmentation masks **[not supported yet, check if we keep this]**.
+It provides a rich set of predefined tasks and allows users to create custom tasks and presets for the environment.
+The environment supports various continuous and discrete action spaces, and provides various observation modalities such as 1st or 3rd person RGB images, depth maps, and instance segmentation masks **[not supported yet, check if we keep this]**.
 It also supports multi-task learning and integrates seamlessly with popular RL algorithms implementations like [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3).

 AI2-THOR is a photorealistic interactive 3D environment for training AI agents to understand the world in the same way humans do.
 It is designed to be a general-purpose environment for training AI agents, and it is widely used by the research community.
 This project aims at providing a simple and efficient way to use AI2-THOR for reinforcement learning research.